 - Not be receiving Trade Adjustment Assistance (TAA) or Workforce Investment Act (WIA)-funded Individual Training Accounts.

 A3.
-A military spouse can begin the application process at the military installation's Family Support Center or Voluntary Education Center (find locations and contact information
+A military spouse can begin the application process at the military installation's Family Support Center or Voluntary Education Center.

 A4.
 Due to their frequent moves, military spouses need access to education and training for careers that are portable and high-growth nationally.
 Therefore, accounts awarded under the demonstration will be targeted to nationally identified high-demand industry sectors that provide the greatest opportunity for career portability.
 Military spouses may use their Career Advancement Account to receive education or training in one of these fields: